uuilmer/Pix/README.md

 * Chat
     * User can chat with a friend
     * Can enter Music room for this friend
-* Music room
+* Profile
+    * Includes the Musicroom
+    * User can start streaming
-    * User can set the current song
+    * User can view friends' profile screens and listen to their streams
-    * Friend would also see this song playing

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Friends List
-* Search user (Potentially)
+* Search user (Became a Fragment)

 **Flow Navigation** (Screen to Screen)